Accio/accio.github.io/_pages/publications.md

 ##### 2024

-49. Bassani, *et al.* [Another string to your bow: machine learning prediction of the pharmacokinetic properties of small molecules](https://www.tandfonline.com/doi/full/10.1080/17460441.2024.2348157), **Expert Opinion on Drug Discovery** (2024).
+49. Bassani, *et al.* [Another string to your bow: machine learning prediction of the pharmacokinetic properties of small molecules](https://www.tandfonline.com/doi/full/10.1080/17460441.2024.2348157) [Review], **Expert Opinion on Drug Discovery** (2024).

 ##### 2023